luisperezphd/RunAsService/README.md

         Installs Myapp as a service called 'Myapp' passes the arg0 and arg1 to Myapp.exe when it's started.

+RunAsService install "c:\my data\path" "c:\my apps\Myapp.exe" arg0 arg1
+        Installs Myapp as a service called 'Myapp' passes the arg0 and arg1 to Myapp.exe when it's started.
+        Use "c:\my data\path" as the working directory.

 RunAsService install "My Service" "c:\my apps\Myapp.exe"
         Installs Myapp as a service called "My Service"